HaskSy/Lucida/lucida-obsidian/Materials/Profunctor Optics. Modular Data Accessors.md

 Paper mentions that the true, closed composability is not achievable in simplistic representations.
 But **Profunctor optics** is supposed to fix that.

 Reading imposed the following questions:
-- [ ] #TODO Try to realize what's so lattice about optics.
-(I guess it's about inheritance, and optics hierarchy)
+- [x] #TODO Try to realize what's so lattice about optics.
+(I guess it's about inheritance, and optics hierarchy) ✅ 2025-02-04
+	> Yes, It was just about optics hierarchy

 ## Section 2